Moshi, Tanzania: St. Timothy’s School

 As part of this continuing effort to deliver quality education, we are committed to adding additional classrooms, an on-campus boarding home, a student healthcare center, vegetable gardens, administration offices and a computer lab.
 Fortunately, Mama Hope found two incredible people from our fellowship program, the First Fifth Institute, to push this vision forward:

-Martina is building a NURSERY SCHOOL on campus to provide important and needed early-childhood education.
+Kate is building a CLASSROOM AND COMPUTER LAB on campus to provide important and needed modern education.
 Learn more >

-Stephanie is working to complete a BOARDING HOME to house the travelers and orphans attending St. Timothy’s School.
+Rebecca is working to complete the BOARDING HOME to house the travelers and orphans attending St. Timothy’s School.
 Learn more >